"...full of color & shot through with light...five out of five stars."

 Stephen’s career launched at the Aspen Music Festival and School, where he studied with Robert Spano and received the Aspen Conducting Prize.
 Spano and the Atlanta Symphony Orchestra subsequently appointed him Assistant and then Associate Conductor, where he led hundreds of concerts, including three classical subscription jump-ins over six weeks, all to critical acclaim.
 As a Dudamel Conducting Fellow with the Los Angeles Philharmonic, Stephen also jumped in for Gustavo Dudamel to lead an all-Beethoven program and conducted other performances including Stravinsky’s complete L’Histoire du Soldat.
 He served as Resident Conductor of the Cincinnati Opera for two seasons and is a three-time recipient of the Solti Foundation U.S. Career Assistance Award.

-During the COVID-19 pandemic, Stephen found the time to pursue his childhood dream of composing in earnest, studying with Jörg Widmann at the Barenboim-Said Akademie in Berlin.
+During the COVID-19 pandemic, Stephen found the time to pursue his childhood dream of composing in earnest, studying with Jörg Widmann at the Barenboim-Said Akademie in Berlin and Miroslav Srnka at the Darmstadt Summer Courses.
 Since then, composing has become central to his artistic life.
 His Haiku for contrabassist and vocalist Begüm Aslan inspired the creation of the Begüm Aslan Composition Competition, and in the 2025–26 season, percussionist David Moliner will premiere the sequel, Haiku II, at the Elbphilharmonie in Hamburg.
-He will also develop his first opera at the Willapa Bay Artist Residency in Washington State.
+He will also be an Artist in Residence at the Willapa Bay Artist Residency in Washington State.